TheJolman/daisy/docs/specification.md

 threaded language.
 If `daisyc` implements all features in this specification, work may be done to add concurrency on Unix using `pthreads.h` or similar threading library.

+### Conditional Compilation and Preprocessor Macros
+While an important feature for creating performant programs, Daisy will not support preprocessor macros or conditional compilation in this version of the specification.

+### Comprehensive compiler options
+`daisyc` will intentionally be kept as simple as possible and will not feature a comprehensive build system.
+Options and features will only be added as they are needed.